 We may raise additional equity or debt capital through both registered offerings off our shelf registration statement and private offerings of securities, by securitizing a portion of our investments or borrowing from the SBA, among other sources.
 Any future additional debt capital we incur, to the extent it is available, may be issued at a higher cost and on less favorable terms and conditions than our current Credit Facility, SBA debentures or our Notes.
 Furthermore, our Credit Facility availability depends on various covenants and restrictions.
 The primary use of existing funds and any funds raised in the future is expected to be for repayment of indebtedness, investments in portfolio companies, cash distributions to our stockholders or for other general corporate or strategic purposes.
-For each of the six month periods ended March 31, 2015 and 2014, we did not issue shares of common stock in connection with an equity offering.
-Any decision to sell shares below the then current net asset value per share of our common stock is subject to stockholder approval and a determination by our board of directors that such issuance and sale is in our and our stock and a reduction in our net asset value per share.
+For each of the nine month periods ended June 30, 2015 and 2014, we did not issue shares of common stock in connection with an equity offering.
+Any decision to sell shares below the then current net asset value per share of our common stock is subject to stockholder approval and a determination by our board of directors that such issuance and sale is in our and our stockholders' best interests.
+Any sale or other issuance of shares of our common stock at a price below net asset value per share results in immediate dilution to our stockholders' interests in our net asset value per share.

 Our SBIC Funds are able to borrow funds from the SBA against regulatory capital (which approximates equity capital) that is paid-in and is subject to customary regulatory requirements including an examination by the SBA.
-We have funded SBIC LP with \$75.0 million of equity capital and it had SBA debentures outstanding of \$150.0 million as of March 31, 2015.
+We have funded SBIC LP with \$75.0 million of equity capital and it had SBA debentures outstanding of \$150.0 million as of June 30, 2015.
 We have funded SBIC II with \$37.5 million of equity capital and we received a commitment from the SBA to allow SBIC II to access \$75.0 million in SBA debentures.
 SBA debentures are non-recourse to us and may be prepaid at any time without penalty.
 The interest rate of SBA debentures is fixed at the time of issuance, often referred to as pooling, at a market-driven spread over 10-year U.S. Treasury Notes.
-Under current SBA regulatory capital, and as part of a group of SBICs under common control may borrow a maximum of \$225.0 million in the aggregate.
+Under current SBA regulations, a SBIC may individually borrow to a maximum of \$150.0 million, which is up to twice its potential regulatory capital, and as part of a group of SBICs under common control may borrow a maximum of \$225.0 million in the aggregate.

-As of March 31, 2015 and September 30, 2014, our SBIC Funds had \$225.0 million in debt commitments and \$150.0 million was drawn for each period.
+As of June 30, 2015 and September 30, 2014, our SBIC Funds had \$225.0 million in debt commitments and \$150.0 million was drawn for each period.
 Both SBA debentures' upfront fees of 3.43% consist of a commitment fee of 1.00% and an issuance discount of 2.43%, which are being amortized.
-Our fixed-rate SBA debentures as of March 31, 2015 and September 30, 2014 were as follows:
+Our fixed-rate SBA debentures as of June 30, 2015 and September 30, 2014 were as follows:

-Maturity Issuance Dates Fixed All-in Coupon Rate (1) P rincipal Balance September 22, 2010 September 1, 2020 3.50% \$ 500,000 March 29, 2011 March 1, 2021 4.46 44,500,000 September 21, 2011 September 1, 2021 3.38 105,000,000 Weighted Average Rate / Total 3.70% \$ 150,000,000
+Issuance Dates Maturity Fixed All-in Coupon Rate (1) Pr incipal Balance September 22, 2010 September 1, 2020 3.50% \$ 500,000 March 29, 2011 March 1, 2021 4.46 44,500,000 September 21, 2011 September 1, 2021 3.38 105,000,000 Weighted Average Rate / Total 3.70% \$ 150,000,000